 Suzy Battle grew up in Phoenix, which is about an hour's drive from Wickenburg Ranch.
 She was living in Southern California when her husband Bill retired and he started looking around for a community to move to.

 "He had been looking at places," Suzy explains, "and I was like, uh-oh, I don't want to do that!
 Then my dear friends, who I've known for 30 years, bought a place here.
 When we first came out to visit, I looked at it and thought: This looks cool.
 This looks like adult day camp!
-But I said, 'I grew up in Phoenix, I'm not moving to Wickenburg.
+But I said, 'I grew up in Phoenix, and I'm not moving to Wickenburg.
 That's Cowtown!'"

 Suzy and Bill also looked at other Trilogy properties in Phoenix, including Trilogy at Vistancia.